 At the same time, I have always wanted the freedom to roam.
 To see what is just round the corner.
 To ask the tough questions, and to follow through no matter what.

 Freedom is not always easy.
-Sometimes, in the dead of night, I wonder where the next job will come from and whether I have p*ssed off someone just that little too powerful.
+Sometimes, in the dead of night, I wonder where the next job will come from and whether I have peeved-off someone just that little too powerful.
 Usually, I drift back to sleep, uncertain of the answers.

-I have run my own business for three years and love it.
+I have run my own business for 5+ years and love it.
 I love the independence and the difficulty.
 The chance to find out new things everyday and learn without limits.

 I believe our uncertain times also demand I step up.
-Whether it is the refugee crisis, Grenfell Tower, deaths at the hand of the state or adults buying social care; I have always wanted to be alongside and working to design answers to these problems first hand.
-I have always wanted to see with my eyes what is going on.
-And hear the stories of those who struggle.
+Whether it is the refugee crisis, Covid, Grenfell Tower, deaths at the hand of the state, data privacy, or adults buying social care; I have always wanted to be alongside and working to design answers to these problems first hand to help people.
+I have also worked hard to go to places where things happen.

-Like the little Iraqi Kurd girl, I met in the Jungle camp in Calais.
+Like the little Iraqi Kurd girl, I met in the Jungle refugee camp in Calais.